 If you’re considering an overlanding or offroading trip, you’ll want a quiver of offroad driving skills.
-Knowing how to handle driving through sand, mud, river crossings, and steeps climbs will help you get farther and keep you comfortable on your route.
+Knowing how to handle driving through sand, mud, river crossings, and steep climbs will help you get farther and keep you comfortable on your route.

 This article covers the key overlanding tips to master, based on input from four experts: Nena Barlow, an International 4WD Trainer Association certified Master Trainer, Bob Wohlers, an author and off-road safety trainer, and seasoned 4×4 tourers John Watson, founder of The Radavist, and Sinuhe Xavier, filmmaker.
 From planning a trip to getting unstuck, they share their perspectives on essential off-road driving skills and how to learn them.